 There is no doubt that digital marketing is becoming an important part of running a successful business, especially start-up ones.
-Without a digital marketing plan added to your overall marketing mix, you’re missing out an opportunity to grow your customer base.
+Without a digital marketing plan added to your overall marketing mix, you’re missing out on an opportunity to grow your customer base.
 Because it’s a fact that the number of Internet users is growing each year.

 However, in order to make digital marketing work and give you the kind of results you want, it is crucial that you have the required clarity.
-In other words, you need to be sure of what kind of digital marketing tactics you should apply (or avoiding) and why.
+In other words, you need to be sure of what kind of marketing tactics you should apply (or avoiding) and why.

 Gaining this clarity can be difficult if you do not have a proper digital marketing plan in place.
 Or else you’re only aiming in the dark.

-The fact of the matter is, today’s world is hyper connected and highly competitive.
+The fact of the matter is, today’s world is hyper-connected and highly competitive.
 So if your business really wants to make the most of digital marketing then you need to have a plan of attack.
 You need to be well prepared in every way.
 And you should know exactly what to do when it comes to applying a digital marketing plan to your business.

 If your digital marketing plan is weak, it can be easy for your competition to catch up and beat you at your own game.
 Because every successful digital marketing campaign is backed by a solid plan.

 If you look around, you will see that people are using the Internet to connect to various types of businesses on a regular basis.
 Many of them are conducting online research before buying a product or service.

 So if your business is not taking advantage of digital marketing the way it should, then you are leaving money on the table.
 In fact, you are losing customers that you could have easily gained.